jandrewrogers/AquaHash/benchmark.md

 **Analysis**
 * The performance of most hash functions is linear to the size of test strings.
 * AquaHash is still the fastest hash function.
-It can process 10 bytes/cycle.
+It can processes 10 bytes/cycle.
 * clhash is the second best hash function.
 * boost::hash and std::hash are slowest hash functions from our benchmark.